Sri Lankan Americans

 Sri Lankan Americans (Sri Lankika Amerikanu, Ilangkaī Amerikan) are Americans of full or partial Sri Lankan ancestry.
 Sri Lankan Americans are persons of Sri Lankan origin from various Sri Lankan ethnic backgrounds.
 The people are classified as South Asian in origin.

 History

-Sri Lankans started arriving in the U.S. around the mid 1950s in larger numbers, but there is evidence from U.S. census records of Sri Lankans having arrived in earlier years from Ceylon mostly between the 1880s and 1890s.
+Sri Lankans started arriving in the U.S. in larger numbers around the mid 1950s, but there is evidence from U.S. census records which proves that Sri Lankans first emigrated from Ceylon and arrived in the United States in earlier years, mostly between the 1880s and the 1890s.

-In 1975, Sri Lankan immigrants were classified for the first time as belonging to a category separate from "other Asian".
+In 1975, Sri Lankan immigrants were classified as belonging to a category which was separate from "other Asian" for the first time.
 In that year, 432 Sri Lankans entered the United States.

-According to the U.S. Immigration and Naturalization Service records, in 1996, 1,277 Sri Lankans were naturalized.
+According to the U.S. Immigration and Naturalization Service's records, in 1996, 1,277 Sri Lankans were naturalized.
 This included 615 who had arrived in 1995 and 254 who had arrived in 1994, compared with only 68 arrivals in 1993 and 17 before 1985.